Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Control Problem

 In the example section we will study how well for specific control problems the control objective can be achieved by means of QOC.
 In particular, we will employ the dCRAB algorithm~\cite{Rach2015} to solve the optimization problem.
 This algorithm makes an ansatz for the optimal solution of the form

-and the optimization is then performed on this subspace of smaller dimension.
+where the basis functions $f_i(t)$ span a subspace of the (infinite-dimensional) space that defines the unconstrained control field, and the optimization is then performed on this subspace of smaller dimension.
 This can in principle be done by any direct search method: in this work we use the Nelder-Mead simplex algorithm~\cite{Nelder1965} to find the optimal set of coefficients $c_{i}$ $(i=1,\dots\, N_c)$.
-To exploit the usually advantageous properties of the control landscape~\cite{Brif2010,Chakrabarti2007} which could be distorted by the finite dimensional expansion, after convergence of the direct search method a basis change can be introduced and the optimization continued in an iterative way:
+To exploit the usually advantageous properties of the control landscape~\cite{Brif2010,Chakrabarti2007} that could be distorted by the finite dimensional expansion, after convergence of the direct search method a basis change can be introduced and the optimization be continued in an iterative way:

 where $f_i^j(t)$ are the new basis functions, and $f^{j-1}(t)$ is the optimal solution from the ($j-1$)th iteration.
-The coefficient $c_0^j$ allows the optimization to move along the direction of the old pulse, while the coefficients $c_i^j$ ($i=1,\dots,N_c$) allow it to move along the new search directions $f_i^{j}(t)$.
+The coefficient $c_0^j$ allows the optimization to move along the direction of the old pulse, while the coefficients $c_i^j$ ($i=1,\dots,N_c$) allow for the movement along the new search directions $f_i^{j}(t)$.

-If we choose the basis functions $f_i^j(t)$ to be trigonometric functions with random frequencies $\omega_i^j$ and choose these frequencies to lie in an interval of a specified bandwidth, we can in a natural way incorporate a bandwidth constraint for $f(t)$.
-As we will see, we will also need to fix the pulse power, which can be done by simply rescaling the coefficients $c_i^j$ (such that the desired pulse power is obtained) before calculating the system evolution.
+If we choose the basis functions $f_i^j(t)$ to be trigonometric functions with random frequencies $\omega_i^j$ and these frequencies are chosen to lie in an interval of a specified bandwidth, we can incorporate in a natural way a bandwidth constraint for $f(t)$.
+As we will see below, we will also need to fix the pulse power to a desired value by simply rescaling the coefficients $c_i^j$ before computing the system evolution.

-\section{Time-continuous Stochastic Schr\"{o}dinger Equation and Master Equation}
+\section{Time-continuous stochastic Schr\"{o}dinger equation and master equation}